mayornifty/openbook4wordpress/trunk/openbook-book-data/readme.txt

 == Changelog ==

+= 3.1.1 =

+* Fixed problem that added OpenBook 'Settings' link to every plugin.

 = 3.1.0 =

 * Uses new Open API (server-side Books API) to retreive all book data in a single call => faster load times